-JJC is an Ohio-based organization utilizing advocacy efforts, including legislative and regulatory advocacy, coalition building, and public education efforts, to improve Ohio’s juvenile justice system.
+JJC is an Ohio-based organization utilizing advocacy efforts, including legislative and regulatory advocacy, organizing, coalition building, and public education efforts, to improve Ohio’s juvenile justice system.
 Click here to view our strategic plan for 2015-2018.
 Through this work, JJC works to:

 Track statewide policies: JJC monitors legislative, regulatory, budgetary, and court-based changes to the juvenile justice field in Ohio.